 Padmaja Naidu Himalayan Zoological Park was on our Darjeeling sightseeing list.
-We started on a taxi from Gangtok to Darjeeling covering about 90 odd kilometers distance in about two & a half hours drive.
+We started on a taxi from Gangtok covering about 90 odd kilometers distance in about two & a half hours drive.
 The drive was all about watching beautiful landscapes all along and re-visiting our long list of the places to visit in Darjeeling.

 Padmaja Naidu Himalayan Zoological Park, Darjeeling

 This park popularly called Darjeeling Zoo is spread over 60 plus acres.
 It is the largest and highest zoo situated at an elevation of 7000 ft above sea level.
-It not only houses diverse wildlife of the Himalayas but also has the captive breeding program for the endangered species like Red Panda, Snow Leopard & Himalayan Wolf.
+It not only houses diverse wildlife of the Himalayas but also has the captive breeding program for the endangered species like Red Panda, Snow Leopard & Wolf.
 There is a nominal entry fee.
 It is open to the public from 8:30 AM to 4:30 PM and closed on Thursdays.
 It is on Jawahar Parvat hill.
-The specialty of the zoo is it houses high altitude Himalayan animals.
-The Darjeeling Zoo area also has original flora & fauna of the region, that is now difficult to find in the rest of the city.
+The specialty of the zoo is it houses high altitude animals.
+The zoo area also has original flora & fauna of the region, that is now difficult to find in the rest of the city.
 You can spend about an hour watching this wildlife unique to the high altitude region.

 The Red Pandas are most popular among the visitors of this zoo.
 Unfortunately, they are an endangered species.
 Also called Lesser panda and red bear-cat they are native to the eastern Himalayas.
 Larger than a domestic cat, Red pandas are reportedly solitary animals.
 They are mainly active from dusk to dawn.
 We stood there for some time and watched them play and eat.
 Red Panda is the state animal of Sikkim.
 There are many Red Pandas in the zoo.
 Naturally, the playful Pandas are the main attraction of the zoo.